shrinerb/shrine/doc/plugins/recache.md

 # Re-cache

-The `recache` plugin allows you to process your attachment after validations succeed, but before the attachment is promoted.
+The [`recache`][recache] plugin allows you to process your attachment after validations succeed, but before the attachment is promoted.
 This is useful for example when you want to generate some versions upfront (so the user immediately sees them) and other versions you want to generate in the promotion phase in a background job.

 ```rb
 plugin :recache